yoieh/PO3-3.2.55server-docker-compose/README.md

 After the fist start shutdown the server by runing  `docker-compose down`

-You can now replace the world dir with your own world.
+You can now replace the world dir in `./data` with your own world and other files you might need.

 Start the server again